rednblkx/HomeKey-ESP32/docs/content/mqtt.md

 *   **`<CLIENT_ID>/homekit/custom_state`**: **Publishes** the custom lock state.
 When custom states are enabled, this topic automatically receives updates whenever the lock state changes (e.g., via HomeKey tap, Home app control, or MQTT command).
 *   **`<CLIENT_ID>/homekit/set_custom_state`**: **Subscribes** to this topic to set the custom lock state.

-You can enable and configure custom states, including defining your own custom lock actions and states, in the [Web Interface Configuration](../configuration/#322-custom-topics) under the "Custom Topics" section.
+You can enable and configure custom states, including defining your own custom lock actions and states, in the [Web Interface Configuration](../configuration/#322-custom-lock-states-actions) under the "Custom Lock States & Actions" section.

 ## 4. NFC Data: Who Just Tapped? 🕵️‍♀️